"Art is not a mirror with which to reflect reality but a hammer with which to shape it." - Bertolt Brecht

 It was less than ten years later that Brecht's life came to an end, but the individual had by then gained recognition as a great theatrical practitioner.
 It is evident that both the Second World War and the First World War directly affected and influenced his life and elements of each masterpiece.
 For example, Brecht wrote about the misery of Jewish life in during the terror of the third Reich.
 Bertolt Brecht died in 1956 and is buried in Berlin, but his memory still lives on in West and East Germany, as well as in theatre across the world.

-As a director, Brecht’s main principle was that he liked the audience to be detached, or estranged from the performance to keep emotions at bay and thus allowing them to see the show for what it was.
-This was named the ‘V effect’, or ‘Verfremdungseffekt’.
+As a director, Brecht's main principle was that he liked the audience to be detached, or estranged from the performance to keep emotions at bay and thus allowing them to see the show for what it was.
+This was named the 'V effect', or 'Verfremdungseffekt', a new development in the history of theatre.

 His belief was that, by being uninvolved with the plight of the characters emotionally, the spectators could focus on the moral of the story and remain completely objective.